yasir2000/openwrt-oldwiki-md/VPNC.rst

 {{{
 vi /etc/vpnc.conf}}}

 And insert the parameters for your connection in there.
 These parameters are normally given by your sysadmin.
+If you only have a {{{.pfc}}} file for the Cisco VPN client there is a perl script {{{pcf2vpn}}} to convert.
+Unfortunately the script is not included in vpnc backport package but in full vpnc packages and kvpnc, a KDE gui for vpnc.

 Here is an example ''vpnc.conf'':
 {{{